I’m all for a fancy appetizer spread, but sometimes the occasion demands good, old-fashioned, cheesy Potato Skins.

 - Brush the insides of the scooped potatoes with melted butter.
 Sprinkle with the seasoning mixture.
 Sprinkle evenly with the cheddar cheese, then bacon.

 - Return the potatoes to the oven.
 Broil for 3 to 4 minutes, until the cheese is golden and bubbly.
 Transfer to a serving plate.
-Top each with a dollop of Greek yogurt and sprinkle of green onions.
+Top each with a dollop of Greek yogurt and a sprinkle of green onions.

 Notes